A Timeline of the Short Life of the USS Fall River (CA-131)

 29 Oct-10 Jan – Atlantic Fleet Operational Development Force, Norfolk, Virginia.

 31 Jan – New assignment with First Division Cruisers, Pacific Fleet.
-Departs Hampton Roads, Virginia for Panama Canal Zone.
+Departs Hampton Roads, Virginia for Bikini Atoll in the Marshall Islands and Operation Crossroads, the first postwar atomic bomb tests.

-9–16 Feb – Departs Panama Canal Zone for Port of Los Angeles.
+9-16 Feb – Departs Panama Canal Zone for San Pedro Bay and Port of Los Angeles.

-16 Feb–6 Mar – San Pedro Bay, Port of Los Angeles.
-Underwent alterations to serve as flagship.
+16 Feb-6 Mar – San Pedro Bay, Port of Los Angeles.
+Undergoes alterations to serve as flagship.

 6-12 Mar – Departs San Pedro Bay for Pearl Harbor, Territory of Hawaii.

 12 Mar-21 May – Pearl Harbor, Territory of Hawaii.
-Underwent numerous training exercises and maneuvers at sea and in port.
+Undergoes numerous training exercises and maneuvers at sea and in port.
 Embarked RAdm F. G. Fahrion, USN, Commander Naval Task Group 1.2.

 21-27 May – Departs Pearl Harbor for Bikini.

-27 May–31 July – Arrives at the Bikini Atoll for Operation Crossroads, the first postwar atomic bomb tests.
-Fall River is the Flagship for the Target Fleet, under the command of RAdm F. G. Fahrion, USN, responsible for positioning the 95 target vessels for two atomic bomb tests: Test Able from the air, 1 July; Test Baker from underwater, 25 July.
+27 May-31 Jul – Arrives at the Bikini Atoll for Operation Crossroads.
+Fall River is Target Vessel Control Ship, under the command of RAdm F. G. Fahrion, USN.
+The Fall River is in charge of positioning the target vessels in the Bikini Lagoon for Test Able from the air on 1 Jul, and Test Baker from underwater on 25 Jul.

-Aug – Remains in the Marshall Islands for post-tests evaluation and clean-up.
+Aug – After Operation Crossroads, the Fall River remains in the Marshall Islands for post-tests evaluation and clean-up.

 26 Sept – Departs Pearl Harbor for San Pedro, California.

-5–22 Oct – Underwent tender repairs in San Pedro.
+5–22 Oct – Undergoes tender repairs in San Pedro.

 Dec – Decontamination operations in the Long Beach-San Pedro area.
 Includes dry-docking to scrape the ship’s bottom.